saltstack/salt/doc/topics/development/contributing.rst

 And then refresh your browser to get your updated docs.
 This one should be quite a bit faster since Sphinx won’t need to rebuild everything.

-If your change is a doc-only change, you can go ahead and commit/push your code and open a PR.
-You can indicate that it’s a doc-only change by adding ``[Documentation]`` to the title of your PR.
+If your change is a docs-only change, you can go ahead and commit/push your code and open a PR.
+You can indicate that it’s a docs-only change by adding ``[Documentation]`` to the title of your PR.
 Otherwise you’ll want to write some tests and code.